Restrict available tools (whitelist)tools: - Read - Write - Edit - Bash - Glob - Grep

 | Research/Preview | plan |

 Section titled “3.
-Block Dangerous Patterns”Always deny dangerous bash patterns:
+Block Dangerous Bash Patterns”Always deny dangerous patterns in denied_tools:

 Section titled “4.
 Scope MCP Permissions”Only allow necessary MCP tools: